nacht29/Python-tools-for-Google/docs/api.md

 ```

 #### **Parameters:**
-- `token_url`: The url used to generate access token using OAuth2 to send API requests.
+- `token_url`: The URL used to generate an access token using OAuth2 to send API requests.
 - `client_id`: ID or username of the OAuth2 client.
-- `client_secret`: Oauth2 client password.
+- `client_secret`: OAuth2 client password.
-- `api_base_url`: Base url for all API endpoints you are working with.
+- `api_base_url`: Base URL for all API endpoints you are working with.

 #### **Function call:**
 ```py